charlesc182/charlesc182/README.md

 - 👋 Hi, I’m @charlesc182
-- 👀 I’m interested in ...
-Recruitment
+- 👀 I’m interested in ... learning to code
 - 🌱 I’m currently learning ...c#
 - 💞️ I’m looking to collaborate on ... basic coding
 - 📫 How to reach me ... charles.coultas@transtion-partners.co.uk